Differentiable Graph Module (DGM) for Graph Convolutional Networks: Experiments and Results

-The problem of Zero-Shot Learning consists on the classification of samples belonging to classes that have never been seen during training phase.
-The most popular approach is to train a network to predict a vector representation of a category starting from some implicit knowledge, i.e. semantic embedding.
-The vector representation is then mapped directly to classifiers \cite{xian2018zero}.
-Recent works showed that using also explicit relations between categories in term of knowledge graphs can help in significantly improve classification accuracy \cite{kampffmeyer2019rethinking,wang2018zero}.
+In ZSL, the task is to learn classifiers for the unseen classes and solve the classification problem for samples belonging to unseen classes based on training data of only seen classes.
+The most popular approach is to train a network to predict a vector representation for a class starting from some implicit prior knowledge, i.e. semantic embedding \cite{xian2018zero}.
+Recent works showed that using additional explicit relations between classes in the form of knowledge graphs can help to significantly improve the learning of classifier for the unknown classes and hence the classification accuracy for unseen data samples.
+Notably, their method is explicitly devised for using a knowledge graph.

-\paragraph{Proposed Model for Zero-Shot Learning} We base our model on the SGCN architecture proposed in \cite{kampffmeyer2019rethinking}, where the input knowledge graph is replaced by our DGM module.

-Let $\mathbf{X} \in \mathbb{R}^{N \times S}$ be the set of $N$ input samples equipped with a $S$ dimensional feature vector.
-In this case, each \textbf{X} is the semantic embedding (i.e. word vector) associated with each category class.
-Each layer of the network is composed by the following convolution on graphs: